jlschmidty/3250---Data-Wrangling-Project/README.md

 ## Conclusion

 This project aims to provide a foundation for understanding the factors that contribute to the success of films.
-By examining the IMDb Top 250 dataset, I hope to uncover valuable insights that can inform future research in the field of film studies.
+By examining the IMDb Top 250 dataset, I hope to uncover valuable insights that can help to inform others about what qualities generate the best movies.

 ## Instructions

-The Python notebook for this project should be run in order, starting with `01` and proceeding sequentially through `02`, `03`, etc.
+The Python notebooks for this project should be run in order, starting with `01` and proceeding sequentially through `02` and then `03`.